 During the year ended October 31, 2014, the Company's Michigan subsidiary entered into an agreement whereby it purchased an arms-length company's entire interest in a 40-acre minerals lease in Baraga County, Michigan, known as the LM Property.
 The Company issued 50,000 units (valued at \$7,500), with each unit consisting of one common share and one common share purchase warrant, exercisable for two years at \$1.00, plus made a one-time \$7,500 cash payment to the arms-length company.
-The lease requires annual advance royalty payments of US\$100 per acre and the lessor retains a 3% NSR royalty.
+The lease required annual advance royalty payments of US\$100 per acre and the lessor retains a 3% NSR royalty.

 During the year ended October 31, 2015, the Company and the lessors of the LM Property agreed to amend the terms of their mineral leases.
 The amendment gives the Company the option to reduce the current 3% net smelter returns royalty (NSR) to a 2% NSR by paying US\$1,000,000 at any time prior to December 31, 2064.
-The option is being purchased for US\$4,000 (paid subsequent to year end), plus issuing 100,000 common shares of the Company to the lessors (issued subsequent to year end).
-The common shares will be subject to a four month hold period and will bear legends defining other resale restrictions, as per the regulations of the TSX Venture Exchange and US securities regulations.
+The option is being purchased for US\$4,000 (paid), plus issuing 100,000 common shares of the Company to the lessors (issued at a value of \$3,500).
+The common shares bear legends defining other resale restrictions, as per the regulations of the TSX Venture Exchange and US securities regulations.

-Subsequent to the year ended October 31, 2015, the Company and the lessors agreed to a second amendment.
-The amendment extends the term of the LM Property minerals lease by 41 years to December 31, 2064.
-In consideration for extending the term, the next annual advance royalty payment will be increased to US\$110/acre/year, commencing May 31, 2016.
+During to the year ended October 31, 2016, the Company and the lessors agreed to a second amendment which extends the term of the LM Property minerals lease by 41 years to December 31, 2064.
+In consideration for extending the term, the next annual advance royalty payment will be increased to US\$110/acre/year, commencing May 31, 2016 (paid 2016 royalty payment).
 The advance royalty payments will increase by \$10/acre/year for each subsequent year that the lease is in effect.